Chart Color Schemes

 Population growth drivers in Maroochy River are strong compared to national averages based on AreaSearch's ranking of recent, and medium to long-term trends

-Based on ABS population updates and AreaSearch validation, the Maroochy River statistical area's population was estimated at around 1,868 as of Nov 2025.
-This reflected an increase of 201 people since the 2021 Census, which reported a population of 1,667 people.
-The change was inferred from the resident population of 1,830 estimated by AreaSearch following examination of the latest ERP data release by the ABS (June 2024), along with an additional 37 validated new addresses since the Census date.
-This level of population equated to a density ratio of 72 persons per square kilometer.
-The Maroochy River's 12.1% growth since the 2021 census exceeded the non-metro area (8.8%) and the national average, marking it as a growth leader in the region.
-Population growth for the area was primarily driven by interstate migration contributing approximately 62.0% of overall population gains during recent periods.
+Based on ABS population updates and AreaSearch validations, the suburb of Maroochy River's estimated population is around 1,871 as of Feb 2026.
+This shows an increase of 204 people since the 2021 Census, which reported a population of 1,667.
+The change was inferred from AreaSearch's resident population estimate of 1,830 in Jun 2024 and additional validated new addresses since the Census date.
+This results in a density ratio of 72 persons per square kilometer.
+Maroochy River's growth rate of 12.2% since the 2021 Census exceeded Rest of Qld's 9.1% and the national average, indicating significant growth.
+Interstate migration contributed approximately 62.0% of overall population gains recently.

-AreaSearch adopted ABS/Geoscience Australia projections for each SA2 area released in 2024 with a base year of 2022.
-For areas not covered and years post-2032, Queensland State Government's SA2 area projections released in 2023 based on 2021 data were adopted.
-Considering projected demographic shifts, an above median population growth for locations outside capital cities was projected.
-The Maroochy River (SA2) was expected to grow by 337 persons to 2041 based on aggregated SA2-level projections, reflecting a total increase of 16.3% over the 17 years.
+AreaSearch uses ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data and years post-2032, Queensland State Government's SA2 area projections released in 2023 are adopted, based on 2021 data.
+These projections do not provide age category splits; thus, AreaSearch applies proportional growth weightings from ABS Greater Capital Region projections released in 2023, based on 2022 data.
+Considering projected demographic shifts, the suburb is expected to grow by 351 persons to 2041, reflecting a total increase of 16.4% over the 17 years.

 Frequently Asked Questions - Population